gganjoo/VA_data_dashboard/README.md

 # Project2_Gonzalez_Ganjoo_Ferniza

 This is out submissionn for W200 project 2.
 We created a dashboard that created graphs out of publically available DOD reports and individual soldier data to highlight an individual's risks for suicide.
+Out written report is in the pdf 'Project2Paper.pdf'.

 Our main program can be run by entering 'python soldier_graphs.py' in the command line.
 The user will then be provided with 42 dodids that they can enter to see an individual's visualization.